wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

       mimir-nginx   <none>   mimir.example.com   10.0.0.1   80, 443   172d
       ```

-      The Helm values file should look like the following after carrying out this step:
+      After carrying out this step the Helm values for `gateway` should look like the following:

       ```yaml
-      proxy:
+      gateway:
         ingress:
           enabled: true
           nameOverride: mimir-nginx